-- ammonia Solution – a good ammonia solution will clean most things such as tree sap and other types of staining materials from your bug screen door.
+A good ammonia solution will clean most things such as tree sap and other types of staining materials from your bug screen door.

-- use a soft cloth or a scrubber sponge – never use anything that will scratch the metal!
+Never use anything that will scratch the metal!
 Using wire brushes or even soap pads will damage the metal on the door.
 The ammonia mixture and scrub sponge will take care of the cleaning!